 - Depression, behavioral, and mood changes including withdrawal from social life, difficulty looking after daily self-care, malnutrition.

 Caregiver and Family Assistance

-- Focus on skills that you have recovered rather than disabilities.
+- Focus on skills that have been recovered rather than disabilities after a stroke.

 - Try to be patient and give yourself time to rest and relax.

 - Continue your social and family life, even if speech or movement is difficult.
 Invite people over.
 Make your needs known.
 Use sign language or word cards until your speech becomes more fluent.
 Keep practicing.

 - Join a support group.

 Last Updated September 2020